Matt Stryker: Heartland Wrestling Association (1998–2005)

-Ring of Honor (2003-2005)
+Ring of Honor (2003–2005)

 Stryker debuted in Ring of Honor on January 11, 2003, at Revenge on The Prophecy, losing to fellow HWA wrestler Chad Collyer.
 Throughout 2003, Stryker wrestled Collyer on a number of occasions.
 In November 2003, Stryker and seven other wrestlers entered the inaugural "Field of Honor" tournament.
 After going undefeated and winning Block A, Stryker defeated B. J. Whitmer in the tournament final on December 27, 2003, at Final Battle 2003.

 At the Second Anniversary Show on February 14, 2004, Stryker unsuccessfully entered a tournament for the newly created ROH Pure Wrestling Championship.
 After becoming the number one contender to the ROH World Championship, Stryker lost to the defending champion, Samoa Joe, at Reborn: Stage Two on April 24, 2004.
 Following the vacation of the ROH Pure Championship by A.J.
 Styles, Stryker once again attempted to win the title, but was thwarted by Alex Shelley.
-At Death before Dishonor 2: Part One on July 23, 2004, "Team Steamboat" (Stryker, R. J. Brewer and Jimmy Jacobs) defeated Shelley's faction, Generation Next, in a six-man tag team bout.
+At Death before Dishonor 2: Part One on July 23, 2004, "Team Steamboat" (Stryker, John Walters and Jimmy Jacobs) defeated Shelley's faction, Generation Next, in a six-man tag team bout.

 At Glory by Honor 3 on September 11, 2004, Stryker faced Jay Lethal in a match with the stipulation that, should he lose, he would no longer be flown in to wrestle at East Coast Ring of Honor events (a similar stipulation applied to Lethal).
 The bout was won by Lethal, with Stryker subsequently delivering an interview in which he announced his intent to return to the Midwest.
 Stryker subsequently appeared only sporadically with Ring of Honor, losing to Ricky Reyes in his final match on October 14, 2005, at Enter The Dragon.